scerda8/Email-Regex-Tutorial/gist-templete.md

 ### Greedy and Lazy Match

-### Boundaries

-### Back-references

-### Look-ahead and Look-behind

 ## Author
  Shandy Cerda,

-I am a dedicated web development student who is passionate about learning and eager to see where this journey takes me.For further insights into my work, feel free to explore my [Github profile](https://github.com/scerda8).
+I am a dedicated web development student who is passionate about learning and eager to see where this journey takes me.
+For further insights into my work, feel free to explore my [Github profile](https://github.com/scerda8).